Hari Jiwan Singh Khalsa

 Hari Jiwan Singh Khalsa is Chief of Protocol for the American Sikh group Sikh Dharma.
 In 2000 he was convicted on fraud charges, receiving the nickname "Toner Bandit."
 He is a member of the Grammy award-winning New-Age musical group White Sun.

 Early years

 Khalsa (born Stephen Oxenhandler) was born September 29, 1942, in St. Louis, Missouri, to a well-to-do real estate development family.
-He was raised in a reformed Jewish community with whom he spent his youth between St. Louis and Palm Springs, California.
+He was raised in a Reform Jewish community with whom he spent his youth between St. Louis and Palm Springs, California.

 Career

 In connection with one enterprise, Sweet Song Corporation, Khalsa and his associates were sued by the FTC for a telemarketing scam in which they falsely representing the value of gemstone investments, and in 1998 were barred from engaging in any business related to collectibles investments.

 In 2000 Harijiwan was sentenced to two years in federal prison for his involvement in a different telemarketing scam.
 The scam involved sending companies fraudulent invoices for toner, as a result of the crime Khalsa received the nickname "Toner Bandit."

 Harijiwan has defended Kundalini master Yogi Bhajan against multiple allegations of rape and child abuse that emerged following his death.
 A 52-minute video titled “The Futile Flow of Fate” released on his website, and shared by Guru Jagat, begins, “Someone, I think, needs to speak on behalf of Yogi Bhajan.”
 In the video, Harijiwan claims that the accusations were made for financial gain.

 Khalsa is a member of the musical group White Sun, they make New Age music inspired by the Sikh tradition.
 Their 2016 album White Sun II won a 2017 Grammy award in the New Age category.
 In 2018 they released another album, White Sun III.
 In 2023 their album Mystic Mirror won a Grammy in the same New Age category.